isabelroses/website/content/experimenting-with-nix.md

   config.my.hostname = "host1";
 }
 ```
-Changing the hostname per system like this is pretty trival and not much of a real use case, but if you put your mind to it you can start to see how you might make a set of packages apply across 2 systems but not a 3rd or 4th.
+Changing the hostname per system like this is pretty trivial and not much of a real use case, but if you put your mind to it you can start to see how you might make a set of packages apply across 2 systems but not a 3rd or 4th.

 ## Conclusion